crate/services-docs/docs/tutorials/index.md

 :link-type: ref
 This tutorial demonstrates how to augment time-series data with the metadata to enable more comprehensive analysis.

-The techniques and queries allow for unlocking deeper insights and harnessing the the full potential of time-series data in real-world applications.
+The techniques and queries allow for unlocking deeper insights and harnessing the full potential of time-series data in real-world applications.
 :::

 ::::